Huangdi Sijing: Chang dating commentary

-As Chang's early survey noted, dating the work back in time would be theoretically complicated if it came not only after the Guanzi, but also the Han Feizi, which Chang supposed possible given similar principles.
-While it would not be accurate to simply dismiss a Han Feizi comparison, Yates compares it with the Han Feizi's predecessors Shen Buhai and Shen Dao instead.
-If the work were influenced by the Han Feizi, it does not make direct use of concepts prominently associated with its predecessors in the Han Feizi.

 Chang follows an admitted tradition of simply assuming Tao te Ching (Laozi) influence, even though it does not quote the work.
 Yates does consider ten examples comparable to the Laozi, embracing the idea of its influence.
 As Yates notes, with some wording similar or identical wording to the Laozi, older scholarship generally argued that the work quotes extensively from it, and therefore has a later dating.
 Some also argued that the work's early references or quotations prove "they were composed early and that they exerted strong influence on competing philosophies in late Warring States time."
-A main argument that the Sijing compilation itself was not early, from Wu Guang (1985), was that the Guoyu's compilation is completed in the late Warring States period.
+A main argument that the Sijing compilation itself was not early, from Wu Guang (1985), was that the Guoyu's compilation (which influences the Sijing) is completed in the late Warring States period.

 If the work is influenced by the Tao te Ching, it is theoretically simple to place an increase in Tao te Ching influence before the Han dynasty later in the Warring States period, where it can be directly seen in the Han Feizi.
 However, a lack of direct Tao te Ching quotation makes it even easier to theorize works as earlier, because of a lack of early reference.
-Even if they were contemporary, the Tao te Ching had gone likely not gone into broad influence, or at least become so influential as to exert direct quotation in its commentaries.
+Even if they were contemporary, the Tao te Ching may not yet have attained a strength in influence to exert direct quotation.
 The introduction of the Jingfa prominently resembles the Tao te Ching, but the Sijing is dominated by references from or similar to the Guanzi.

 The Tao te Ching itself includes universal cultural notions that were already common outside the work by the Warring States period.
 The introduction and length of the Jingfa does suggest it may have been compiled specifically to addend the Tao te Ching, whose length is the same.
 The prominence of similar ideas at minimum suggests something like the Tao te Ching had earlier been coming into prominence.
 It just does not mean that all of the Sijing's content came from a period after the Tao te Ching, or is prominently influenced it, which is not apparent.
 Chinese tradition also assumes Shen Buhai is influenced by the Tao te Ching.
 Reversing their traditional chronology, Herrlee Creel speculated that Shen Buhai preceded or even influenced the Tao te Ching.
 Shen Buhai is just a less likely candidate than Shen Dao, who is referenced by the Zhuangzi.